 - iTunes will do a search and do its best to display pairs of songs which are exact duplicates of each other.
 This feature doesn’t work perfectly but it’s pretty good.

 - Then to actually get rid of the duplicates you can hold down the Command key (aka Apple key) and click on each of the songs that you want to delete.

 - Finally, press the Delete key.

 - You’ll be asked if you really want to remove the song.
 Click the Remove button.

 - Finally, you’ll be asked if your want to move the song file to Trash or keep it in the iTunes Media folder.
 You could do either but to really get rid of the file you should put it in the Trash.

-Note: There is a reason why I don’t like to use iTunes’ built-in “Display Duplicates” feature.
+Note: There is a reason why I don’t like to use iTunes’ built-in “Show Duplicate Items” feature.
 In a nutshell, it doesn’t seem to be very effective.
 I think it only compares the song’s Name and Artist.
 There are times when one might want two copies of the same song by the same artist.
 For example, one might have two versions of the same song — one from the original album release and a second version from a live concert album or a greatest hits album.